 Navin Chawla, 16th Chief Election Commissioner, pays a rich tribute to his mentor, TN Seshan.

-(This personal blog about the celebrated former Chief Election Commissioner was originally published in the aftermath of his demise.
-It has been republished on the occasion of his birthday, 15 December.)
+(This personal blog about the celebrated former Chief Election Commissioner was originally published in the aftermath of his demise in 2019.
+It has been republished on the occasion of his birth anniversary, 15 December.)

 Soon after I was appointed Election Commissioner in 2005, I availed of a visit to Chennai to call on Mr Seshan, living in retirement in his home in Chennai.

 I have to preface this by saying that although I had never worked under him in the government, I had developed a surprisingly close relationship with him – notwithstanding the gap in seniority in service and age.

 While I was conscious of his relative warmth for me, I was conscious, too, that he had evolved into a legend as Chief Election Commissioner, a figure larger than life, known for his caustic wit.